haomianzheng/IETF-ACTN-YANG-Model/draft/ccamp/otn-topo/draft-ietf-ccamp-otn-topo-yang.md

 {{Section 6 of !RFC8795}} provides guidelines for writing technology- specific TE topology augmentations.

-The YANG data model in this document uses YANG version 1.1 {{!RFC7950}}.

 The YANG data model in this document conforms to the Network Management Datastore Architecture defined in {{!RFC8342}}.